Location Map & Facilities

 The camp utilizes an Iridium satellite telephone for communications.
 Guests requiring the use of the satellite phone should be aware that use charges run upwards of $7 per minute.
 Single Side Band (SSB) and Very High Frequency (VHF) radio communication equipment is utilized at the camp by the guides for communication between guides, camp, marine vessels, aircraft and for emergency USCG communications.

-We feel that the naturalist guides of Hallo Bay are some of the finest wilderness guides in Alaska, their concern for their guests, the wildlife and the land is without reproach.
+We feel that the naturalists of Hallo Bay are some of the finest wilderness naturalists in Alaska, their concern for their guests, the wildlife and the land is without reproach.
 Hallo Bay can accommodate 8-12 guests per day at the camp.
 In this manner guests will have a quality learning experience to complement their wildlife adventure.

 Bear Safety Orientation

-A bear safety orientation will be conducted by our guides after the guests have checked into their cabins and prior to the first outing into bear country.
+A bear safety orientation will be conducted by our naturalists after the guests have checked into their cabins and prior to the first outing into bear country.
 The safety of our guests is always foremost in the operation of Hallo Bay.
-In our 12 years of operation we have never encountered a problem with bears in the field or bears in the camp.
+In our 26 years of operation we have never encountered a problem with bears in the field or bears in the camp.

 Education & Research